devbis/aiopppp/README.md

 # aiopppp

-**aiopppp** is an asynchronous Python library designed to simplify connecting to and interacting with cameras that utilize the Peer-to-Peer Protocol (PPPP).
+**aiopppp** is an asynchronous Python library designed to simplify connecting to and interacting with cameras that utilize the Peer-to-Peer Protocol (PPPP) which is implemented in some cheap cameras (A9, X5, etc.)
 This library enables seamless communication with compatible cameras for live video streaming, capturing snapshots, or configuring camera settings, all using asyncio for efficient performance.

 ## Features

-- Initial camera discovery (plain, and encoded)
+- Initial camera discovery (plain (not implemented yet), and encoded)
 - Asynchronous peer-to-peer connections with PPPP-enabled cameras using JSON control protocol
 - Stream live video feeds directly from the camera.
 - Remote camera rotation